Uncoupling with Intention: How to End a Relationship with Care and Clarity

 What feels unresolved or unrepairable?

-At the same time, your clarity may deepen through the process of uncoupling, not just before it.
+At the same time, it’s important to keep in mind that your clarity may deepen through the process of uncoupling, not just before it.
+And part of this step can include gently exploring:

 What does staying mean for me?